Magnesium Recipes to Support Muscle Health and Energy

 High in magnesium (~159mg) and fiber (~10g from chickpeas) for muscle and gut health [6].

-A fresh salad with grilled salmon, spinach, and almonds, on a white background with a NutrientShield logo.
+A fresh salad with grilled salmon, spinach, and almonds, on a white background.

 6. Salmon Almond Salad